 Beaches aren’t the only beautiful thing about Australia.
 Even the desert can be pretty spectacular if you know where to go.
 Whether you’re driving through the hills, along the beach or even in the middle of no where – you’ll be hard pressed to find somewhere in Australia that isn’t photogenic.
 Bring your camera and research some off the beaten path places to visit wherever you are.
 Either Google or the locals will be able to help you out!

 Australia’s sporting scene

 We love to drink

 Australian’s love their alcohol, beer in particular.
-Australia Day, Christmas Day, New Years Eve, New Years Day, Mondays, Wednesdays, Sunday afternoons, Tuesday mornings – no matter what day of the week it may be, you can bet that we’re drinking.
+Australia Day, Christmas Day, New Years Eve, New Years Day, Mondays, Wednesdays, Sunday afternoons, Tuesday mornings – no matter what day of the week, you can bet that we’re drinking.
 The busiest day for all bottle shops is Christmas Eve, and it’s absolute bedlam.
 Trust me.

-9. Australian Kmart is amazing
+Australia’s Kmart is amazing

 There’s a lot to see and do

-Australia Travel Tips – 10 things you should know!
+Australia Travel Tips – 10 Things You Should Know

 Australia is expensive

 I’m not gonna sugar coat it – you’ll have to fork out some serious cash to experience Australia to the fullest.
 Alcohol in particular is horrendously expensive.
 Think upwards of $60 for a carton of beer, and generally more than $40 for any bottle of spirits.
 If you’re a smoker, be prepared to pay up to $40 for a pack.

 Australia is huge

 We drive on the left

-You’ll need a visa to enter Australia
+You’ll need a Visa to enter Australia

 Tax is already included

 Prices in stores and restaurants around Australia already include tax (it’s called GST).
 So if you’re in a store and you’re looking at a book that costs $10, that’s how much you’ll pay when you get to the checkout.
 There’s no secret, hidden, extra costs on top of that $10.
 So although some things may look expensive (which generally they are – compared to other countries around the world) at least you’ll know exactly how much money you’ll need!

-9. Australia is a cash AND card country
+Australia is a cash and card country

 In Australia, that isn’t an issue.
 Most places (especially stores and restaurants) accept both cash and card payments.
-That being said, it’s always a good idea to have some cash with you no matter where you travel.
+That being said, it’s always a good idea to have a small amount of cash with you no matter where you travel.
 There are a lot of great options when it comes to loading currency onto a travel card.
 Check out Travel Money Oz.
 They have a best price guarantee and no fees!

 You won’t want to leave

 We may be an expensive country, and you’ll probably get sick of hearing our cringe worthy slang, but one thing I can guarantee: you won’t want to leave.
 Australia is an incredible country.
 Whether you’re here for a week, a month or even a year, it won’t be enough time.
-No matter where I visit around the world, I am always excited to return home to Australia.
+No matter where I travel around the world, I am always excited to return home to Australia.